 To ensure that the proposed development does not have any significant adverse effects on the canyon as an environmentally sensitive habitat area, the Commission imposes Special Conditions 3, 4 and 6.
 Special Condition 3 requires the applicant to conform to the landscape plan submitted demonstrating that all in-ground landscaping be of native, drought tolerant species.
-As such, non-native species will not be allowed to encroach into the adjacent canyon.
+The condition also requires monitoring of the landscaping over a five-year period.
+As such, non-native species will not be allowed to encroach into the adjacent canyon and establishment of appropriate plantings will be assured.

-The applicant is informed through Special Condition 4 that all water intercepted by the proposed structure must be conveyed in a non-erosive manner to the street or to the designated outlet along the base of the bluff slope near the mouth of the canyon by the use of roof and area drains to reduce excessive runoff, erosion, and sedimentation.
+The applicant is informed through Special Condition 4 (Conformance with Grading and Drainage Plan) that all water intercepted by the proposed structure must be conveyed in a non-erosive manner to the street or to the designated outlet along the base of the bluff slope near the mouth of the canyon by the use of roof and area drains to reduce excessive runoff, erosion, and sedimentation.
 The condition requires that the grading and drainage plan ensure that sedimentation in the canyon, which may adversely affect the designated environmentally sensitive habitat area, will be prevented.
 Special Condition 3, the landscaping condition, also requires the drainpipe to be effectively screened by vegetation.
 Special Condition 6, the future development special condition, ensures that no development, including landscaping, takes place that would adversely impact the existing designation of the adjacent Trafalgar Canyon as an environmentally sensitive habitat area.